Gravitational-wave astronomy: High frequency

 In 2015, the LIGO project was the first to directly observe gravitational waves using laser interferometers.
 The LIGO detectors observed gravitational waves from the merger of two stellar-mass black holes, matching predictions of general relativity.
 These observations demonstrated the existence of binary stellar-mass black hole systems, and were the first direct detection of gravitational waves and the first observation of a binary black hole merger.
 This finding has been characterized as revolutionary to science, because of the verification of our ability to use gravitational-wave astronomy to progress in our search and exploration of dark matter and the big bang.

-There are several current scientific collaborations for observing gravitational waves.
-There is a worldwide network of ground-based detectors, these are kilometre-scale laser interferometers including: the Laser Interferometer Gravitational-Wave Observatory (LIGO), a joint project between MIT, Caltech and the scientists of the LIGO Scientific Collaboration with detectors in Livingston, Louisiana and Hanford, Washington; Virgo, at the European Gravitational Observatory, Cascina, Italy; GEO600 in Sarstedt, Germany, and the Kamioka Gravitational Wave Detector (KAGRA), operated by the University of Tokyo in the Kamioka Observatory, Japan.
-LIGO and Virgo have both been upgraded to advanced configurations.
-Advanced LIGO began observations in 2015, detecting gravitational waves even though not having reached its design sensitivity yet.
-The more advanced KAGRA started observation on February 25, 2020.
-GEO600 is currently operational, but its sensitivity makes it unlikely to make an observation; its primary purpose is to trial technology.

 Low frequency

 An alternative means of observation is using pulsar timing arrays (PTAs).
 There are three consortia, the European Pulsar Timing Array (EPTA), the North American Nanohertz Observatory for Gravitational Waves (NANOGrav), and the Parkes Pulsar Timing Array (PPTA), which co-operate as the International Pulsar Timing Array.
 These use existing radio telescopes, but since they are sensitive to frequencies in the nanohertz range, many years of observation are needed to detect a signal and detector sensitivity improves gradually.
 Current bounds are approaching those expected for astrophysical sources.

+In June 2023, four PTA collaborations, the three mentioned above and the Chinese Pulsar Timing Array, delivered independent but similar evidence for a stochastic background of nanohertz gravitational waves.
+Each provided an independent first measurement of the theoretical Hellings-Downs curve, i.e., the quadrupolar correlation between two pulsars as a function of their angular separation in the sky, which is a telltale sign of the gravitational wave origin of the observed background.
+The sources of this background remain to be identified, although binaries of supermassive black holes are the most likely candidates.